marz1877/LRCv2/README.md

 5. Meaning: Genius.
 6. For Karaoke: Vocal Melody Isolation using (See below) and covert it to MIDI using (See Below), for Karaoke Pitch matching.

+## Storing Lyrics
+- File Extension .lrc or in metadata.

-## Player to read filename with type speficied
+### Player to read filename with type speficied

-If a audio file is played and there is a .lrc in the same directory or it is specefied in player the .lrc can be named -
+*When an audio file is played and there is a .lrc in the same directory or it is specefied in player. .lrc can be named -*
 ```
 sameasaudiofilename.lrc              -
 sameasaudiofilename_translation.lrc  -  for seperate translation lrc
 sameasaudiofilename_meaning.lrc      -  for seperate meaning lrc
-sameasaudiofilename.chordpro         -  for chordpro
+sameasaudiofilename.chordpro         -  for chords
 ```
 Or Metadata fields -
 ```